 You want to keep your home and family as safe as possible, and one of the best ways to accomplish this is to add security lighting to your home.
-However, your decision-making process doesn’t end with merely choosing to add security lighting; there are a wide range of security lighting options available that may your specific needs.
-Below are some features and benefits of each kind of security lighting so that you can make an informed decision once it’s time to get security lighting added to your home.
+With a wide range of security lighting options, knowing what your security needs are and which lights best meet those needs is important.
+Here are some features and benefits of each type of security lighting and tips to make your security lighting as effective as possible.

-If you want to keep your home’s exterior lit up at all hours of the night, you can get timed security lighting.
-This kind of lighting is great for not only deterring intruders, but also for helping you see your way around your property at night.
-Since the length of night varies greatly by season, you can adjust what hours your lights operate at.
+To illuminate your home’s exterior throughout the night, install timed security lighting.
+This lighting is great for deterring intruders and providing directional light at night.
+Since the length of the night varies greatly by season, you can adjust the hours of operation.

 High-Intensity Discharge (HID) Security Lights

 If you have a large amount of land, such as a ranch or expansive fields that you want to illuminate, HID lights may be a better option than floodlights.
 HID security lights are commercial-grade lights intended for use on commercial buildings and lots, but residential homes with large amounts of land can reap their benefits.